- 🥇

 The most common Polymarket beginner problem is not choosing a market.
-It is getting the funding setup right.
+It is getting the deposit and funding setup right.

 This guide is the simple funding walkthrough.
 It explains what asset Polymarket uses, what Polygon means in practice, how the wallet fits in, and the main deposit mistakes beginners make.